-Although Allison managed to hit her weight loss goals, she felt at a lack of energy when it came to her muscle-building gym routines.
+Although Allison managed to hit her weight loss goals, she felt a lack of energy when it came to her muscle-building gym routines.

 “I had gotten to this point where I lost all the weight I’d wanted to, and now I’m trying to build muscle,” says Allison.
 “Instead of carbs, I was taking in more pre-workout caffeine, and my energy levels were pretty erratic.
 I wanted a more natural way to fuel muscles.”

 In her research to find dietary flexibility and more energy for her workouts, Allison found out about Levels.

 “My goal with Levels was to see whether I’m metabolically flexible or not.
 Can I have these carbs?
 What do they actually do to my body?
 I found that carbs in moderation really don’t do a whole lot!”